midknighterino/Old-Sif/README.md

 - Clam - Is the actual coder, doing all the heavy, thankless lifting.

 **Notes:**
 - the bot token and userids have been stripped from the configs file.
+Make sure to fill them in if self hosting!
 - node_modules could not be uploaded, but is required for bot to function.
+Use npm install to fetch necessary files.
 - bot is entirely open source.
 Feel free to tinker with it and make your own thing!
 - you can meet the makers and make suggestions at https://discord.gg/Mc8wsn